john-science/john-science.github.io/_posts/2016-11-03-rock-climbing-knots.md

 > I do not know what kind of climbing you are doing, or what kind of trouble you might get yourself in.
 You, and you alone, are responsible for your own safety.
 Blah, blah, blah.

-This is the minimal set of knots that I think I need to know to go rock climbing.
+This is the minimal set of knots that I think I need to know to go <span title="TR and multi-pitch Trad, no haul bags">rock climbing</span>.
 This is not meant to be an exhaustive list of all the climbing knots in the world, there are already plenty of [those](https://en.wikipedia.org/wiki/List_of_climbing_knots) out [there](http://www.animatedknots.com/indexclimbing.php#ScrollPoint).
 I have not found such lists useful.

-My theory is it is more important to know a small set of knots extremely well than to memorize a huge galaxy of knots.
-When climbing, you might find yourself having to tie a knot one-handed while extremely tired and distracted.
+My theory is it is more important to know a small set of knots extremely well than to memorize a whole galaxy of knots.
+When climbing, you might find yourself having to tie a knot while extremely tired and distracted.
 In that situation, the only thing that matters is that you know one knot for the job, and you have practiced enough to tie it without thinking.
 To that end, I have found these are the knots I need to know.
-I have practiced them: one-handed, with my right and left hand, in the dark, without looking.
+I have practiced them: one-handed, with my right and left hand, in the dark, and without looking.
 And I will practice them some more.

-### Table of Contents
+### Knot Shortcuts

  * [Figure 8 Follow Through](#figure-8-follow-through)
  * [Overhand](#overhand)